john-science/john-science.github.io/_drafts/2016-11-24-best-text-based-games.md

 [Dwarf Fortress](https://en.wikipedia.org/wiki/Dwarf_Fortress) is a phenomenon.
 It is, by a wide margin, the most complicated game in the world.
 You control a dirty band of dwarves, trying to build a new mine to call home.
 But the world is harsh and brutal and it takes a lot to build a society that will stand the tests of time.

 Anything is possible in this game, and the amount of detail is amazing.
-But this game also has a steeper learning curve than any other game ever created.
+But this game also has a steeper learning curve than any other computer game ever created.
 You will have to micromanage every detail of the lives of all your dwarves to succeed.
 It is an intensely complicated game to learn, but with every step you take you will be rewarded with a richer, more intersting game.
 Your charcters will have rich inner lives.
 They will have lovers and hobbies and pets.
 Their lives will be filled with work-a-day labor, battles, and tragedies.
 Actually, there will be a lot of tragedy.
 You suck at this game.
 Losing is fun.

-I love talking to people who play this game, they all have the wierdest stories to tell.
+I love talking to people who play this game, they have the wierdest stories to tell.
 But *never* disparage their game; they might go berzerk and attack you with a chair.

 * [Download Game](http://www.bay12games.com/dwarves/)
 * [Fan Wiki](http://dwarffortresswiki.org/)